dw943893/baseball_predictor/README.md

 ## The Data

 * [Lahman Baseball Database](https://www.seanlahman.com/baseball-archive/statistics/): A database of open-source baseball statistics created and maintained by investigative reporter, Sean Lahman.
 This database contains pitching, hitting, and fielding statistics for Major League Baseball from 1871 through 2021.
 It includes data from the two current leagues (American and National), the four other "major" leagues (American Association, Union Association, Players League, and Federal League), and the National Association of 1871-1875.
 You can find more information about Sean on his [website](https://www.seanlahman.com/).
-The [Data Dictionary](https://www.seanlahman.com/files/database/readme2021.txt)
+[Data Dictionary](https://www.seanlahman.com/files/database/readme2021.txt)

 * [Retrosheet Game Logs](https://www.retrosheet.org/gamelogs/index.html): The game logs contain a record of major league games played from 1871-2020.
 At a minimum, it provides a listing of the date and score of each game.
 The logs include information such as team statistics, winning and losing pitchers, linescores, attendance, starting pitchers, umpires and more.
 There are 161 fields in each record.
 [Data Dictionary](https://www.retrosheet.org/gamelogs/glfields.txt)
-    - Please note disclaimer related to Retrosheet data: The information used here was obtained free of charge from and is copyrighted by Retrosheet.
+    - Please note the disclaimer related to Retrosheet data: The information used here was obtained free of charge from and is copyrighted by Retrosheet.
 Interested parties may contact Retrosheet at www.retrosheet.org.

+(language about the amount of data, number of rows,)

 ## Approach

-Reviewing the baseball statistics of teams after 1945, the offensive categories with the highest positive correlation with a team winning are:
+Reviewing the team statistics for seasons in the modern baseball era (aka post-1945), the offensive categories with the highest positive correlation with a team winning are:

 - runs scored
 - walks